EtienneWarneck/NobelPrizeDeploy2/README.md

 Please try the app by following this link : https://nobeldeploy2.herokuapp.com/

-### Tools : React, REST API, Bootstrap 4, CSS Modules, Radium, Adobe XD and TypeKit, Heroku
+### Tools : React, REST API, Bootstrap 4, CSS Modules, Radium, Adobe XD and TypeKit, Heroku.

 #
 The home page allows the user to select the category of their choosing :

 ![Alternate text](assets/home.png)
 #
 The user can display all the laureates (starting 1901, except for Economics starting 1969) with the button "SHOW ALL LAUREATES BY YEAR":

 ![Alternate text](assets/showall.png)
 #